Hampton Court Palace, England

 Love at first sight

-When you step out of the station and walk the 5 minutes across the bridge to the entrance gates to the Palace, you will notice straight away how splendid and grand Hampton Court Palace is and some say will take your breath away.
+As you step out of the station and walk the 5 minutes across the bridge to the entrance gates of the palace, you will notice straight away how splendid and grand Hampton Court Palace is and why it will take your breath away.
+Whenever I have visitors from overseas, I always bring them to the Palace and they have exactly the same reaction.

 You can see why it is easy to spend a whole day here, as there is something for the whole family to see and do.